OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 ## Step 1: generating realistic reference and target data

 First we generate a reference panel and imputation target based on the 1000 genomes data.
-More specifically, we take the 1000 genomes chromosome 22 and divide it so that
+Specifically, we divide the 1000 genomes chromosome 22 data so that
 + 100 samples are randomly selected as imputation targets, where
     - 100k SNPs with minor allele frequency $\ge 0.05$ are randomly selected to be the typed positions.
-    - 0.1% of typed SNPs are masked (mimicking GWAS errors)
+    - 0.1% of typed SNPs are masked (mimicking genotyping errors)
     - Genotypes are unphased
 + The remaining 2404 samples are used as reference haplotypes.
 + SNPs with duplicate positions are filtered out.